2012 Singapore Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media at a later press conference.
 Red Bull team mechanic Ole Schack appeared on the podium to receive the winning manufacturer's award.

 After the race, the stewards gave Michael Schumacher a ten-place grid penalty at the next race, Suzuka, after he crashed into Jean-Eric Vergne and caused them both to retire.
 This penalty was applied in accordance with article 16.1 of the FIA Formula One Sporting Regulations.
 Mark Webber was also demoted by a place, losing the 10th place and the point to finish 11th, due to a move deemed by the FIA to be advantageous as it resulted in an unfair advantage.

+Vettel's win enabled him to advance from fourth to second in the championship, while Hamilton did the reverse.
+Vettel amassed a points total of 165 points and was able to decrease his disadvantage in the Drivers' Championship to 29 points over Alonso.
+Räikkönen remained third with 149 points, seven and seventeen ahead of Hamilton and Webber in fourth and fifth, respectively.
+The top five in the Constructors' Championship remained unchanged; Red Bull managed to extend their lead to 36 points over McLaren, with Ferrari and Lotus being a further 16 and 30 points adrift in third and fourth, respectively.